-Below are the courses Dr. Havas currently teaches at Trent University to undergraduate students.
+Below are the courses Dr. Havas taught at Trent University to undergraduate students.

 1. Biological Effects of Electromagnetic Fields (BEEF), ERSC 3660Y

 Concern and controversy about the health effects of electromagnetic fields produced by power lines, microwave ovens, computers, and more recently by cell phones, telecommunication antennas and a growing variety of wireless technology continues to grow.
 Some of the older studies on naturally produced geomagnetic and geoelectric fields and their effects on organisms, especially humans, are receiving renewed attention.
 Society’s focus on chemicals has overshadowed the fact that most physiological functions in living organisms are electrochemical in nature.
 This perspective has opened up vast new frontiers for research including the healing effects of electromagnetic energy.
 The purpose of this course is to provide students with a basic understanding of the biological effects (both positive and negative) of electromagnetic energy and to enable students to pursue a more focused area of research.
 Students have the opportunity to do primary research as well as critical literature reviews.
 Emphasis is on class discussion and sharing of ideas.